DOBAG Carpet Initiative

 Right image: Tribal Kurdish Cuval, ca. 1880 in traditional design, with harsh synthetic colours.

 Synthetic dyes were discovered in the late 19th century.
 Until then, wool used for weaving carpets was dyed with traditional dyes made from plants, insects and minerals.
 Synthetic dyes were cheap and easy to use and thus replaced the traditional dyes soon after they were made widely available.
 Western art historians reported instability to light and moisture of carpets with synthetic dyes.[4][5]
 The aesthetic effect in oriental carpets with synthetic colours was described by A. Cecil Edwards as "having a hard, metallic look" and being "dull and dead".[6]
-In order to be commercially successful, synthetically dyed carpets have to be chemically treated before they go on sale.
+To be commercially successful, synthetically dyed carpets have to be chemically treated before they go on sale.

-Analysis of natural dyes, and recreation of traditional dyeing procedures edit
+Analysis of natural dyes, and recreation of traditional dyeing procedures

 The analysis of carpet wool dyes was already suggested by Edwards in 1953[7] as a means of establishing the provenance of period carpets.
 In 1982, Boehmer published his work on antique carpet wool samples, using thin-layer chromatography.
 By comparing chromatograms of samples of both carpet wool and plants known to have been used for dyeing, the natural dye components were identified, and the dyeing procedures experimentally recreated subsequently.